 Although we have years of experience and the vast majority of devices can be repaired, some devices are unfortunately not designed to be repaired or upgraded.
 As such, these devices will be partially or completely unserviceable.
 Below is a list of most devices that apply:

-The Framework Laptop is one of the most repairable devices we've seen as of late.
+The Framework Laptop is one of the most repairable devices we've seen as of late, and they pull it off while being as thin and elegant as any other laptop out there.
 We will gladly service almost any part of the device, though you could actually do so yourself with its modular design.
-They even have guides on how to service certain components !
+They even have guides on how to service certain components!
+We strongly recommend supporting them.

 Apple Silicon-based Macbooks are only eligible for battery, display, and trackpad replacements.
 We also offer thermal paste reapplications for all models, and delidding services for M1 (non-Pro, non-Max) Macbooks.